Misir wot (Ethiopian lentil stew) transforms red lentils into an unbelievably fragrant and flavorful plant-based eating experience.

 - 4 cups water

-- Add the garlic, ginger, 1 tsp. turmeric, ¼ tsp. ground cardamom, 1/3 tsp. cinnamon and 1/8 tsp. nutmeg.
-Stir to coat everything in the spices for 1 minute.
+- Add the garlic, ginger, turmeric, cardamom, cinnamon, and nutmeg.
+Stir to coat everything in the spices for about 30 seconds to a minute.

-- Add ½ cup of water and stir to deglaze the pan.
+- Immediately, add ½ cup of water to deglaze the pan.

 - Add the tomatoes and allow them to cook and break down for another 10 minutes.

-- Add 2 cups of lentils, 4 cups of water and 2-3 Tbsp.
-Berbere spice blend.
-Mix everything, cover and allow the lentils to simmer until they are tender (15-20 minutes).
+- Add 2 cups of lentils, 4 cups of water, and 2-3 Tbsp. of the Berbere spice blend.
+Mix everything, cover the pot, and allow the lentils to simmer until they are tender (15-20 minutes).
 Add more water ½ cup at-a-time if the lentils are not tender after the liquid is absorbed.

 - Season with salt and pepper if desired.

-- Once the lentils are tender, remove from the heat and serve in bowls.
-You can also serve this over rice if you prefer.
+- Once the lentils are tender, remove them from the heat and serve in bowls.
+Serve the lentils with rice if you prefer.

 - Garnish with lemon slices.